You need a Cervical Screening Test if:

 Age 25: Your first screen

-If you’ve been sexually active (even with just one partner), you should have your first Cervical Screening Test at the age of 25.
-If your test results are normal (HPV not found), you’ll be invited back for your next Cervical Screening Test in five years.
+If you have been sexually active (even with just one partner), you should have your first Cervical Screening Test at the age of 25.
+If your test results are normal (HPV not found), you will be invited back for your next Cervical Screening Test in five years.

 Remember, the test usually only takes a few minutes and while it may be a little uncomfortable, it will give you a lot of peace of mind.